AntarktisZ11/kicad-library/README.md

 1. Preferences -> Manage Symbol Libraries... -> Project Specific Libraries
 2. Add existing library to table 📂, navigate to library/symbols and choose the one.
 3. Make sure **Library Path** is ${KIPRJMOD}/library/symbols/**YOUR_SYMBOL**.kicad_sym

+### Make a new footprint
+1. Open Footprint Editor
+2. File -> New Library...
+3. Choose _Project_ and OK
+4. Name and put in library/footprints
+5. Create new footprint in said library
+6. Link 3D-model if it exists

+### Add footprint to project
+1. Preferences -> Manage Footprint Libraries... -> Project Specific Libraries
+2. Add existing library to table 📂, navigate to library/footprints and choose the one.
+3. Make sure **Library Path** is ${KIPRJMOD}/library/footprints/**YOUR_FOOTPRINT**.pretty